webondevices/webondevices/content/posts/17-04-2018/index.md

 ### Final thoughts

 I hope all this was exciting.
 I know we have covered a lot, but remember that now you are completely set up with Amazon Web Service and ready to use all the other services they offer.
-This is definitely something we will discover in the future, including setting up automatic notifications, triggering cloud functins and discovering AWS IoT Core to control electronic devices remotely.
+This is definitely something we will discover in the future, including setting up automatic notifications, triggering cloud functions and discovering AWS IoT Core to control electronic devices remotely.